jjloomis/adobe-premiere-creating-a-social-media-video/setting-up-your-project/downloading-free-music-from-youtube-to-your-project-folder.md

 ## YouTube

+Note: In order to download free music from YouTube, you will need a YouTube/ Google account.
+See YouTube Basics: Creating a Google account for more information.

 1. Click this link: [youtube.com/audiolibrary/music](https://www.youtube.com/audiolibrary/music) to go to the YouTube free music library.
 2. Browse the music library and select a track that fits your project.
 3. Control-click the **download **icon \(arrow\) for the track.
 In the fly-out menu, select **Save Link As** (or **Download Linked File As** or **Save Target As**, depending on your browser)